Battle of Checkpoint Pasta

-The Italian units eventually broke the encirclement and withdrew.
+Following ceasefire talks with the SNA after four hours of fighting, Italian troops withdrew.
+Insurgent forces then seized several checkpoints and controlled nearly a square mile of Mogadishu previously held by UNOSOM.

 Context

 On July 2, 1993, during the development of "Operation Kangaroo 11", planned by the command "ITALFOR", Italian forces split into two mechanized columns to carry out a search for weapons in the Haliwaa district, a district north of Mogadishu.
 Some targets were located near an abandoned Barilla pasta factory, near which a checkpoint had been set up, on the crossroads between Via Imperiale and Strada 21 October, called "Pasta".

+800 Italian troops, armed with tanks, APCs and helicopter gunships, while also being supported by 400 Somali policeman, partook in the operation.

 The operation

 The first column, called Alfa, came from the old port of Mogadishu while the second, Bravo, from the city of Balad, another important Italian garrison during the mission, was located about twenty kilometers from Mogadishu.
 The target of the patrol was an area of 400 by 700 meters between Checkpoint Ferro and Pasta.

 Once the patrol operation was over, the two columns went back to base.
 Serious unrest broke out in the area, among which snipers mingled.
 The situation deteriorated to such an extent for Somali law enforcement that the intervention by the Bravo column was necessary, which at that time was in the vicinity of the pasta factory along the Via Imperiale.